See also: Trainings for Students

 Unfortunately, school districts view reported sexual violence as primarily a legal and public relations problem.
 They fail to realize that sexual harassment and sexual assault can be a form of sex discrimination prohibited under Title IX.
 The impact on the well-being and education of the student reporting sexual harassment and violence is devastating.
 The consequences can reverberate throughout the community and across the nation.

 Actual incidents of sexual harassment and violence in schools raise complex emotional, educational, ethical, and legal issues.
 School districts often respond by ignoring or denying sexual harassment in their schools.
 Even in cases where schools know about Title IX, they typically puzzle how to interpret and apply OCR guidelines to the variety of complex situations that arise.
 This is why trainings that simply recite policies and procedures are inadequate.

 OCR expects that all schools will “take proactive measures to prevent sexual harassment and violence.”
 At a time when non-compliant schools are regularly featured in the media, schools that implement OCR guidance before students endure and report sexual harassment/assault set a critical example for school districts nationwide.
-Because our trainings use example scenarios to illustrate how Title IX applies in complex circumstances that schools confront, school staff will know how respond in compliance with Title IX, and how to cultivate a school culture free of sexual harassment and violence.
+Sexual Harassment: Not in Our School! enables school to be proactive in cultivating a school culture free from sexual harassment and violence.